carissaeats/carissaeats.github.io/aboutme.md

 In just a few months, I'll be heading out to [Los Angeles](/losangeleseats){:class="nounderline"} for college.
 Jersey will forever have a spot spot in my heart (I always say, "be back soon" 💛), but I feel lucky to be adding TWO (!) new hubs of O-Town and L.A. to my blog.

 *Photos on this blog are taken by me.
 Please do not repost my photos without my permission.
-My portraits are taken by Antonia (my sister, who's picture above), but I'll include her food photography from time-to-time.
+My portraits are taken by Antonia (my sister, the one with the glasses in the picture above), but I'll include her food photography from time-to-time.
 Her food photos will always be credited!*